joaopsys/NowStreaming/README.md

 0.5:
 - Minor bug fixes
 - Added export/import local data.
 You can now keep your favorite streamers even if you format your hard drive :)
-- Hotfix for users following tons of people on twitch
+- Major bug fix for users following tons of people on twitch
+- Online streams limit raised to 100

 0.4: